hgc123123/nyush-cluster/nyush-cluster/docs/storage/home-quota.md

 $ du -shc ~/.* ~/* --exclude=.. --exclude=.
 ```

-You should move these locations to your `work` folder and create symbolic links in their place.
+You should move these locations to your `scratch` folder and create symbolic links in their place.
-Conda installations should be installed in `work` from the very beginning as they do not react well to being moved around.
+Conda installations should be installed in `scratch` from the very beginning as they do not react well to being moved around.

 Here is an example for the `.local` folder.